Tory MPs warn Truss ‘don’t lurch right’ amid fears of ‘Thatcher tribute government’

 Conservative MPs have warned Liz Truss not to lurch the government to the right if, as expected, she triumphs over her rival Rishi Sunak and becomes prime minister next week.

-Ms Truss’s own MPs cautioned the new Conservative leader must not abandon the centre ground or surround herself with an inner circle of right-wing allies, with a general election looming.
+Tory MPs cautioned that the new Conservative leader must not abandon the centre ground or surround herself with an inner circle of right-wing allies now that a general election is looming.

-The calls came as union leaders urged Ms Truss to “come clean” on her plans for workers’ rights following reports she wants to review EU-derived protections.
+The calls came as union leaders urged Ms Truss to “come clean” on her plans for workers’ rights, following reports that she wants to review EU-derived protections.

-Just last month Mr Sunak warned Ms Truss’s plans would put vulnerable people at risk of “real destitution”, while her former cabinet colleague Michael Gove described them as a “holiday from reality”.
+Just last month Mr Sunak warned that Ms Truss’s plans would put vulnerable people at risk of “real destitution”, while her former cabinet colleague Michael Gove described her as being “on holiday from reality”.

-Within weeks of entering Downing Street her government is expected to present an emergency Budget which will include her controversial planned tax cuts, which many Tory MPs fear will fuel already soaring inflation.
+Within weeks of entering Downing Street her government is expected to present an emergency Budget that will include her controversial planned tax cuts, which many Tory MPs fear will fuel already soaring inflation.

-Others are concerned her comments against handouts, voiced early in the election campaign, mean any support offered to households over the cost of living this winter will do little to dent what is forecast to be a “terrifying” drop in living standards.
+Others are concerned that her comments about “handouts”, voiced early in the election campaign, mean that any support offered to households over the cost of living this winter will do little to dent what is forecast to be a “terrifying” drop in living standards.

-MPs urged her to appoint a cabinet representing different “wings” of the party.
-“Loyalty matters, but competency matters as well,” one said.
+MPs urged Ms Truss to appoint a cabinet representing different “wings” of the party.
+“Loyalty matters, but competence matters as well,” one said.

-One former minister predicted Ms Truss would struggle to unite the party – at a time when some forecasts suggest inflation could go as high as 18 per cent – when many Tory MPs think her plan for tax cuts and spending increases “will stoke” the problem.
+One former minister predicted that Ms Truss would struggle to unite the party at a time when some forecasts suggest inflation could go as high as 18 per cent, especially given that many Tory MPs think her plan for tax cuts and spending increases will “stoke” the problem.

-But one backbencher from a red wall seat, who also backed Mr Sunak, predicted Tory MPs will “get behind” whoever is the new Prime Minister.
-“As long as she gives us something to get behind. ”
+But one backbencher from a red wall seat, who backed Mr Sunak, predicted that Tory MPs will “get behind” whoever is the new prime minister – “as long as she gives us something to get behind”.

 The winner of the lengthy leadership contest is due to be revealed at lunchtime on Monday.
-But they will be invited to form a government the next day, after they have travelled to to Balmoral to meet the Queen.
+They will be invited to form a government the next day, after they have travelled to to Balmoral to meet the Queen.

 And only once they have returned to London later that day are they expected to conduct a reshuffle and make appointments to their cabinet.

-On a review of workers’ rights, TUC General Secretary Frances O’Grady said: “Liz Truss' number one priority should be to help families pay their bills this winter.
+On the subject of a review of workers’ rights, TUC general secretary Frances O’Grady said: “Liz Truss’s number one priority should be to help families pay their bills this winter.

 “Threatening hard-won workers’ rights is the last thing the country and working people need.
 She must come clean about her plans.”